-Child of the Divide has been named a finalist at the Best Stage Production Category at this year's Asian Media Awards.
+Child of the Divide won the Palace Theatre and Opera House supported Best Stage Production category at the 2018 Asian Media Awards.

 We are delighted to announce that Child of the Divide made its Canadian premier at the JUNIOR Festival at the Harbourfront Centre.

 Performances run from 19th -25th May 2018 with a combination of public and schools performances.

 For further information about this performance, please click here

 For Cast & Creatives information, please click here

 Summer 1947 and 16 million people are on the move between India and the newly-formed Pakistan.
 Amid the violent political upheaval young Pali’s fingers slip from his father’s hand, and his destiny changes forever.

 Taken in by a Muslim family, he is given a new name, a new faith and a new life.
 But when his real father returns to claim him, Pali must decide who he is: the Hindu boy he was born to be, the Muslim boy he has become, or simply a child of the divide.